tomatenstrauch/distrowallpapers/README.md

 ------
 In this github repo I upload some Blender renders of my own interpretations of logos and themes of popular operating systems, intended for use as a wallpaper.

 This project is not officially endorsed by any of the operating systems featured or the companies/associations behind them.
+The trademarks of the brands' logos and logotypes are property of their respective owners.

 The following pictures are a quick overview, some distributions have multiple versions to them.
 The wallpapers are available in different resolutions and formats.